gradoj/jules/README.md

 # jules
-Jules a helium network discord bot
+Jules is a helium network discord bot

 # install
 Create your own discord server where you have admin rights.